Ninjamamia/ground-branch-enhanced-mod/README.md

 # Ground Branch Enhanced Mod (gbem)

-The goal of this mod is to provide drop in replacements for vanilla game modes, with added functionality to bring some more variety and fun to the game.

-The only existing game mode provided (for now) is __*intel retrieval enhanced*__.

-Added functionality are listed below:
+## Game modes

+This mod currently provides two enhanced game modes, these are vanilla game modes enhanced with added features:

+- Intel retrieval enhanced
+- Terrorist hunt enhanced

+## Common features

 **Actor group randomiser**

-Allows to control visibility of an actor, or group of actors, using specific tags in the mission editor.
+Allows to control actors visibility using specific tags in the mission editor.
 See [_Actor group randomiser tags_](#actorgrouprandomiser) section below.

+**Randomise enemy count**

+Two mission settings to control the minimum and maximum number of enemy AI to spawn for the round.
+The actual value will be randomly selected between min and max.

+Both defaults to `15`, reproducing vanilla behavior.

+**Randomise insert points**

+Two mission settings to control the minimum and maximum number of insert points to enable.
+The actual value will be randomly selected between min and max.

+Both defaults to `50` so all possible insertion points are used, reproducing vanilla behavior.

+## Intel retrieval features

 **Delay extract point reveal**